yohannesHL/HDFserver/README.md

         python setup.py install

-## Basic Usage

-First thing first we need to edit DATA_DIR in the configs.py  to the directory where your data stores are located.
-This can achieved in different ways

-Firstly you can use *set_data_dir* method  :
+## Lets Now Run the REST server.

+### Via code

     import HDFserver
-	HDFserver.set_data_dir( directory )

-###Lets Now Run the REST server.

-    import HDFserver
 	HDFserver.run(port=7000,...)

 ### Via Command Line
 You can use one of following commands to start the server

     python HDFserver.py

-####Setting parameters
+#### Setting parameters
 You can set data directory by supplying data_dir argument.
 All the usual arguments handled by flask can be included .

     python HDFserver.py -data_dir=DATA_DIR -port=7000 -host=127.0.0.1

+## Basic Usage

+First thing first we need to edit DATA_DIR in the configs.py.
+This should be the directory where your HDF5 data stores are located.
+Alternativly, if you are using the runnig the server via the api you can use *set_data_dir* method  :

+    import HDFserver
+	HDFserver.set_data_dir( directory )

+# REST API endpoints

 ## Consuming